giovannellilab/Geomosaic/docs/walkthrough.md

 Now we activate the geomosaic environment.
 > ![geomosaic_conda](assets/images/walkthrough/img_8.png)

+{: .important }
+You should always have the `geomosaic` conda environment activated before running all the commands, even when submitting jobs with `sbatch` for SLURM.
+You can see this detail in the next images.

 We can see the environment activated as a small section appearing in our terminal prompt.
 Something like this:
 ```